alex-huff/Checkmate-Finder/README.md

 ![graph](https://user-images.githubusercontent.com/38389408/225175857-db5d7842-700c-4b2b-b627-ba0a593420cb.png)

 In this diagram, the red-outlined paths represent moves that lead to a forced checkmate.
 The purple paths at the end represent the algorithm giving up because maximum depth was exceeded.
-We can see that the entire `(e4-e8) -> (d8-e8) -> (e1-e8)` sequence that we just played is highlighted red and fits within the maximum depth.
+We can see that the entire `(e4-e8) -> (d8-e8) -> (e1-e8)` sequence that we just played is highlighted red and fits within the maximum depth. `(e4-g6)` will not work since both `(f7-g6)` and `(h7-g6)` lead black to escape checkmate (for this search depth).

 Here is a more complicated match from thechessworld.com's [3 Hardest Mate-in-4 ever: L. Knotec, “Cekoslovensky Sach”, 1947](https://thechessworld.com/articles/problems/3-hardest-mate-in-4-ever/):